Updated July 2013.

 Accepting Review Copies

-I do gladly accept review copies, however at this point in time, I tend to receive more books than I can physically read.
+I do gladly accept review copies.
+However at this point in time, I tend to receive more books than I can physically read.
 This means that I do have to be a bit more selective about what I accept.
 I also cannot always answer every request I receive due to a high volume of email I receive every day.

-I am happy to do author interviews, host guest blogs, participate in blog tours, and host contests.
+I am happy to conduct author interviews, host guest blogs, participate in blog tours, and host giveaways.
 If you require any material from me, such as author interview questions, I do ask that you give me ample time to come up with them.
 If you'd like to do an interview, I'd prefer to have read the author's latest book, but I will consider providing questions going off previous books that I have read in the past.
 I love creative promotions, so please don't hesitate to email me--I'm open to almost anything.

 I do not post articles written by unpublished authors.